avinavkumar0045/Simons-Say-Game-/README.md

 Firstly, please open the html file using google chrome application ==> Just click the button in correct sequence from the beggining in every level  and done , you have levelled up .
 <br>
 Thank You!
-Hopy you enjoy it .
+Hope you enjoy it .